odioski/RADICO/README.md

 Just so you know,

-*Fish is Fish.
+*Fish is Fish, its own unique shell.
 Fish is not Kate w/shellcheck.*

 As a reminder, if ever unsure about any of this or any other library you're about to add on/download/install, you really should query the $(new_lib) via info:option(s) and cross-check.